geudde/attic-chest/pages/03.season-2/07.meeting-19/14.song/docs.md

 <div class="author">Mr Flaxman</div>

-#### A new Song to be sung to the old tune of “Four and twenty Fiddlers,” &c.
+<span class="title">A new Song to be sung to the old tune of “Four and twenty Fiddlers,” &c.  </span>

 Four and twenty authors all of a row
 Four and twenty authors all of a row,